Spiking neurons as predictive controllers of linear systems: Results

-where $\mathbf{x}(t+f)$ is the system state some time $f$ in the future, $\mathbf{z}(t+f) \in \mathbb{R}^K$ the target state, and $\mu$ is a regularization parameter that determines the spiking cost (Sec.~\ref{subsec:metapar}).
-We consider both reactive control ($f=0$) and predictive control ($f>0$).
 Classically, such a loss might be minimized by taking the gradient with respect to certain system parameters, or by finding the optimal control input that minimizes this loss for some future time window, as in standard LQR control.
 However, the use of a spiking control signal makes both of these approaches challenging to solve mathematically.
 Here, we instead take inspiration from the neuroscientific theory of spike coding networks.
 SCN theory assumes spikes should only happen when they improve on an underlying coding loss and derives the required spiking dynamics.
-From this principle, spiking neural networks that represent their inputs \citep{boerlinPredictive2013, deneveEfficient2016} and perform a variety of computations \citep{brendelLearning2020, guoNeural2021, slijkhuisClosedform2023} can be defined.
+From this principle, spiking neural networks that represent their inputs~\cite{boerlinPredictive2013, deneveEfficient2016} and perform a variety of computations~\cite{brendelLearning2020, guoNeural2021, slijkhuisClosedform2023} can be defined.